Yuko Sawano and Takashi Sawano

 based on natural lye fermentation.

 2015 W e began “aabi” as a part of kitta.
-It’s focused on making dyed fabrics.
+It’s focused on growing dye plants.

 It is focused on cultivation and study of the dye.